 - Effect correlates with cause

 Soft data is good, but hard data is essential.
 Value data is usually better than volume, and market share is usually better than sales.
 Look for correlations between brand activity and performance over time.
-Examples of convincing proof of effectiveness: [insert charts]

 - Correlation is not a coincidence